knative/docs/serving/using-an-ssl-cert.md

 ## Add the Certificate and Private Key into a secret

+> Note, if you don't have a certificate, you can find instructions on obtaining an SSL/TLS certificate using LetsEncrypt at the bottom of this page.

 Assuming you have two files, `cert.pk` which contains your certificate private key, and `cert.pem` which contains the public certificate, you can use the following command to create a secret that stores the certificate.
 Note the